uhub/awesome-actionscript-sorted/README.md

 * [easyWorker](https://github.com/doublefx/easyWorker) - Flex / Air / Pure AS3 library to make ease to work with Workers
 * [flight-framework](https://github.com/flightxd/flight-framework) - A framework of application solutions for Flash and Flex
 * [AS3-Flex-Samples](https://github.com/BabelFx/AS3-Flex-Samples) - Flex 3/4 sample applications to demonstrate usages of the BabelFx (l10nInjection) framework
-* [FlashFormulaEditor](https://github.com/zasdfgbnm/FlashFormulaEditor) - FlashFormulaEditor is a formula editor made by Adobe Flex.
-It is can be used as an online formula editor for a forum, blog etc
 * [SOSLoggingTarget](https://github.com/srohde/SOSLoggingTarget) - Flex logging target for the use with SOS
 * [adserverbeans](https://github.com/geniot/adserverbeans) - AdServerBeans MyAds - open source ad server in Java and Flex
 * [Adobe-Max-2011-Maven-Samples](https://github.com/davidtucker/Adobe-Max-2011-Maven-Samples) - Code samples from David Tucker's 2011 Adobe Max talk on Flex with Maven and Jenkins